General Order No. 11 (1862)

-General Order No. 11 was a controversial order issued by Union Major-General Ulysses S. Grant on December 17, 1862, during the Vicksburg Campaign, that took place during the American Civil War.
+General Order No. 11 was a Union army order issued by Major-General Ulysses S. Grant on December 17, 1862, during the Vicksburg campaign of the American Civil War.
 The order expelled all Jews from Grant's military district, comprising areas of Tennessee, Mississippi, and Kentucky.
-Grant issued the order in an effort to reduce Union military corruption, and stop an illicit trade of Southern cotton, which Grant thought was being run "mostly by Jews and other unprincipled traders".
-In the war zone, the Lincoln administration authorized licensed traders through the Army, which created a market for unlicensed ones.
-Union military commanders in the South were responsible for administering the trade licenses and trying to control the black market in Southern cotton, as well as for conducting the war.
+Grant issued the order in an effort to reduce corruption among Union soldiers and stop the illicit trade in Southern-produced cotton, which he perceived as being run "mostly by Jews and other unprincipled traders".
+During the war, the Lincoln administration had authorized licensed traders to do business with the Union army, which created a market for unlicensed ones.
+Union army commanders in the South were responsible for administering the trade licenses and trying to control the black market in Southern cotton, in addition to their regular military duties.

-At Holly Springs, Mississippi, Grant's Union Army supply depot, Jews were rounded up and forced to leave the city by foot.
-On December 20, 1862, three days after Grant's order, Confederate Major General Earl Van Dorn's Confederate Army raided Holly Springs, preventing the potential expulsion of many additional Jews.
-Although delayed by Van Dorn's raid, Grant's order was fully implemented at Paducah, Kentucky.
-Thirty Jewish families were roughly treated and expelled from the city.
-Jewish community leaders protested, and there was an outcry by members of Congress and the press; President Abraham Lincoln countermanded the General Order on January 4, 1863.
-Grant claimed during his 1868 presidential campaign that he had issued the order without prejudice against Jews as a way to address a problem that "certain Jews had caused".
+At Holly Springs, Mississippi, the supply depot of Grant's troops, Jews were rounded up and forced to leave the city on foot.
+On December 20, 1862, three days after Grant's order, Confederate States Army troops led by Major-General Earl Van Dorn raided Holly Springs, preventing the potential expulsion of further Jews.
+Although delayed by Van Dorn's raid, Grant's order was fully implemented in Paducah, Kentucky, where thirty Jewish families were forcibly expelled from the city.
+Jewish community leaders protested, and there was an outcry from members of the United States Congress and media outlets to the order; President Abraham Lincoln responded by countermanding it on January 4, 1863.
+Grant claimed during his 1868 presidential campaign that he had not issued the order due to any antisemitism but as a way to address a problem that "certain Jews had caused".
+Nevertheless, he expressed regret for his decision.
 Historians and Grant biographers have generally been critical of the order.